The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems

 \begin{dff} Let $k$ be an integer, and $q$ a prime power.
-A \emph{rational $q$-Weil number} of weight $k$ is an algebraic number, all of whose conjugates have complex absolute value $q^{k/2}$. \footnote{It is important that we allow Weil numbers that are not algebraic integers, since we are going to work in a Tannakian setting.}
+A \emph{rational $q$-Weil number} of weight $k$ is an algebraic number \footnote{It is important that we allow Weil numbers that are not algebraic integers, since we want Hodge--Deligne systems to form a Tannakian category.
+In particular, we want the dual of a Hodge--Deligne system to again be a Hodge--Deligne system.}, all of whose conjugates have complex absolute value $q^{k/2}$.

 An \emph{integral $q$-Weil number} is a rational $q$-Weil number that is an algebraic integer.

 When $\ell$ is a prime of $\mathcal{O}_K$, we write $q_{\ell}$ for the cardinality of the residue field at $\ell$. \end{dff}